You are currently viewing Mattress in Malaysia for Spine & Joint Care

 Postural Influence: A mattress should maintain a neutral spinal position, reducing excessive pressure on joints and muscles.

-Although a supportive mattress may contribute to spinal stability, it is not a substitute for structured spinal care.
+Although a recommended mattress may contribute to spinal stability, it is not a substitute for structured spinal care.
 For individuals managing movement-related spinal concerns, a comprehensive care plan including chiropractic and physiotherapy-based rehabilitation strategies may be required.

 The Role of Sleep in Neuromuscular Recovery